-Join Steve Caplin for an in-depth discussion in this video Healing in Vanishing Point, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Healing in Vanishing Point, part of Photoshop: Creating Perspective.

 When we turn on Healing while painting Vanishing Point, we get perhaps surprising results.
 This is what happens.
 We'll make a new layer and we'll call it healing, And lets go into Vanishing Point.
 I'll zoom in.
 And let's say we want to paint out the letter box on this door.
 We'll switch to the Brush tool, and this time we'll turn Healing on.
 Now you might think we need to match the color of this door, but in fact we don't, and to prove that let's go for a completely different color.
 As we paint over it, well, it paints in red, as we'd expect, but once I release the button.